 Fig.1 General architecture for AI/ML

 For model storage, RAN2#122 agreed that Model Storage in the figure is only intended as a reference point (if any) for protocol terminations etc for model transfer/delivery etc, and it is not intended to limit where models are actually stored.
-For simplicity, it is assumed that the entity of model training and model storage is the same one.
 Thus, mapping of model storage to entities is not discussed in this email discussion.

 For management, RAN2 agreed it may be model based management or functionality based management in last meeting.
 Based on previous discussion and RAN1’s progress, the rapporteur understands that management includes monitoring, selection, (de)activation, switching, fallback.
 In RAN1#113 meeting, RAN1 agreed that for model ID-based and functionality based LCM, the same or similar procedures may be used for their activation, deactivation, switching, fallback, and monitoring.
 To make it clear during the discussion, the rapporteur suggests to use model/functionality monitoring and control (selection, (de)activation, switching, fallback) instead of management.